Vitiligo: Treatment

-There is no cure for vitiligo but several treatment options are available.
-The best evidence is for applied steroids and the combination of ultraviolet light in combination with creams.
+There is no cure for vitiligo, but several treatment options are available.
+The best evidence is for applied steroids and ultraviolet light in combination with creams.
 Due to the higher risks of skin cancer, the United Kingdom's National Health Service suggests phototherapy be used only if primary treatments are ineffective.
-Lesions located on the hands, feet, and joints are the most difficult to repigment; those on the face are easiest to return to the natural skin color as the skin is thinner in nature.
+Lesions located on the hands, feet, and joints are the most difficult to repigment; those on the face are easiest to return to the natural skin color as the skin is thinner.